November 25th, 2008

 Less than two years after the removal of bald eagles from the U.S.’s endangered species list, a research group in Maine has found an elevated levels of mercury in the blood and feathers of bald eagles in the Catskill Park region of New York.
 This morning the Nature Conservancy-NY, along with their partners at the Biodiversity Research Institute and the New York State Department of Environmental Conservation, released a report about the impact of bald eagle mercury study (see summary).
 An executive summary and the full report can be found at BRI’s Web site.
 The New York Times covered the release with a major story in this morning’s Science Section.

 This entry was posted on Tuesday, November 25th, 2008 at 4:09 pm and is filed under Academic Projects, US.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.